pianobooster/PianoBooster/README.md

 PLATFORMS
 =========

-We support Linux and Windows platforms.
-We do not have macOS, BSD Unix developers at the moment.
+We support Linux, BSD Unix and Windows platforms.
+We do not have macOS developers at the moment.